Academic Planning and Progress

 AAAN’s programs and services are designed to meet the academic, cultural, social, and motivational needs of African American students.
 Whether individually, in small groups, or large formal settings, AAAN encourages students to bond with UIC by providing a supportive environment that helps them remain here through graduation.

-Please join us on Facebook by adding our group page "UIC-AAAN."
+Join on Facebook by adding the group page "UIC-AAAN."

 C - Counseling